 3. ACCA accountants should keep learning

-As an ACCA qualified accountant and member, you are required to continue your professional development.
+As an ACCA chartered accountant and member, you are required to continue your professional development.
 But this shouldn't be considered a tick-box exercise - you should view training, coaching and further learning as being an investment in your career.
 The nature of accountancy is changing; as the finance function moves ever closer to the centre of business, the role accountants play is changing with it.
 As such, it is important to keep up to date, learn new skills and techniques, and document your progress on your CV to show your commitment.

 4. ACCA accountants have various career options

 Gaining Chartered Certified Accountant status ensures you have a range of career options.
 For instance, you could choose to work in tax, audit or advisory roles.
 You may opt to work as an in-house accountant or for a specialist firm, in a large organisation or SME.
-The demand for skilled ACCA qualified accountant is rising across all industries, in both the public and private sector.
+The demand for skilled ACCA chartered accountants is rising across all industries, in both the public and private sector.
 Demand for accounting experts is relatively stable regardless of economic conditions; there is a need for skilled finance staff in times of both boom and bust.

-5. ACCA accountants can earn more
+5. Chartered Accountancy Salary: ACCA accountants can earn more

 How to become a chartered accountant - ACCA